dijkm88/ms1/README.md

 - The Treatments section, offers a price-list and explains each treatment in full detail
 - The Book Appointments section, offers an introduction in the bookings process, the form includes form-validation, which is checked by the browser by using the form class needs-validation, further when they book an appointment, they have the option to check the "Subscribe to newsletter" - to be included in future promotions done by the newsletter.
 In turn this generates more leads in the future.
 - The gallery makes use of a Fancybox viewer, and each image has a small paragraph detailing what has been done in those images.
 Below the gallery, we have 2 call-to-action buttons again, 1 will lead to book now, the other will lead to the price-list, which is situated above the booking form.
+- Each section heading has a parallax scrolling effect for desktop view.
+This is overwritten by a media query for smaller (mobile) screens, as after testing, we discovered that this did not work/apply to those screens.

 ### Features left to implement in future releases ###
 * A toggle button for English / Dutch, as the site-owner has her business in Amsterdam, The Netherlands.
 This way, the site is able to be attractive to not only native speaking people from the Netherlands, but also English speaking people who live in the Netherlands, or who search for a nail salon online.
 * Google Analytics - for understanding what a customer does, where they come from, and, to adjust the customers furture advertisement needs (Youtube, Facebook, Groupon)
 * Insert a GDPR pop-up, to notify the visitor, and, giving them the option to agree on the tracking terms, or to refuse them
+* A full booking experience, where the user can select a date and slot, and, immediately pay online, guarranteeing the business owner revenue even if the person who booked the session does not show up.
+* A backend to have the contact-form actually send through data to the owner.
+Extract e-mail address for mailing list when they opted in for the mailing list

 ## Technology used ##
 - - - -